Raid of Marrakesh (1515)

 The Raid of Marrakech took place in 1515, when the Portuguese governor of Safi Nuno Fernandes de Ataíde led a raid that penetrated as far as Marrakech in hopes of forcing its Hintata ruler to accept Portuguese suzerainty, the attack, however, failed.

-It is considered the most daring exploit in the career of Ataíde.
+It is considered the most daring exploit in the career of Ataíde and the high point of Portuguese expansion in Morocco.